Smiter15/cses/README.md

 # CSES Problem Solutions Repository

 This repository is designed to help developers practice and solve the [CSES problem set](https://cses.fi/) using various programming languages.
-It provides a structured environment for writing, testing locally, and submitting algorithm solutions in multiple languages.
+It provides a structured environment for writing, testing locally, and submitting algorithm solutions in multiple languages to CSES.
+This repository is not intended to provide direct solutions to the problems but rather a framework for practicing and verifying solutions.

+The Weird Algorithm problem in the Introductory Problems section has been completed as an example for each language.
+You can find the solution in the respective language folder.

 ## Project Structure